- Philosophy of Journal of Collective Bargaining in the Academy

 - Biographical note and high-quality JPEG photo for each author

-- Germain supplementary files (e.g. definitions, tables, figures, audio clips, video clips, simulations, data that can be analyzed by the reader).
+- Germane supplementary files (e.g. definitions, tables, figures, audio clips, video clips, simulations, data that can be analyzed by the reader).
 Add each file as a supplementary file to your submission.

 - Article length of 1,500 to 2,500 words, not including abstract or references is suggested.
 Length should be sufficient to elucidate the article's thesis.
 This means that longer articles can be accepted for review.
 Authors are encouraged to expand and illuminate key concepts via use of supplementary materials.
 Supplementary materials do not count in the word limit noted above, however please note that they should add meaning to the content rather than just repeat it.

 - Conference presentations will be considered, including those published in conference proceedings.
 Disclose conference information at the end of the manuscript, imitating this example: [This article was modified from a presentation at the Annual Conference of the National Center for the Study of Collective Bargaining in Higher Education in New York City, April 2005.]
 If possible, provide hyperlinks for the presentation file (if available in Web conference proceedings), the sponsoring organization, and the conference homepage.